The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Introduction

 Despite growing interest and investment in agentic AI systems capable of automating complex tasks with limited human involvement \citep{mckinsey2025agents, Pandey2025Agents,Singla2025StateAI,ontoforce2025agentic, Gibney2025AIAgents, gottweis2025towards, gridach2025agentic, wei2025ai}, key aspects of their real-world development and deployment remain opaque, with little information made publicly available to researchers or policymakers \citep{casper2025ai}.
 In particular, there are currently no clear answers to several basic questions concerning agentic AI systems: \begin{itemize} \item Who is developing the most impactful agentic systems? \item In which domains are they deployed? \item What processes and resources are used to develop these systems? \item How are they evaluated? \item What guardrails are in place to mitigate their unique risks? \end{itemize}

 To answer these questions, we introduce and release the 2025 AI Agent Index.
 The Index provides in-depth information on 30 agentic systems across 6 categories: \ul{legal}, \ul{technical capabilities}, \ul{autonomy \& control}, \ul{ecosystem interaction}, \ul{evaluation}, and \ul{safety}.
+By focusing on the most widely deployed agents, the Index prioritizes depth over breadth: these systems are likely to have the greatest ecosystem impact, though emerging and smaller-scale agents may exhibit different patterns (see \Cref{sec:limitations}).
 This 2025 Index follows the first 2024 AI Agent Index \citep{casper2025ai}.
 To account for recent growth and change in the AI agent ecosystem (see \Cref{fig:gs_searches}), this 2025 Index develops and implements substantially revised inclusion criteria (\Cref{sec:inclusion_criteria}) and information fields (\Cref{sec:constructing}).
-Most crucially, it indexes a \textit{smaller number of systems in greater depth} --- focusing on highly agentic systems with high-impact real-world applications.